 A Girl For All Seasons…

-A unique love story starts with a couple breaking up leading to a hopelessly romantic young man appraising his lost relationship with Summer, the girl of his dreams.
+A couple break up leading to a hopelessly romantic young man appraising his lost relationship.

 The film telling us about the highs and lows in the 500 days from when Tom met Summer for the most part in apparently haphazard fashion, instead of a more conventional progression of events.
 The day number appearing on-screen to help guide you in this story.
 The opening credits have lovely home videos of the pair as kids along with an offbeat soundtrack.